User Guide

 Inbound: Updating Case

-1. The receiver can change the Microsoft Dynamics Case
+The receiver can re-assign the Microsoft Dynamics Case to a new case.

-1. Changing the owner of the Microsoft Dynamics Case
+Change the owner of the Microsoft Dynamics Case.

 Closing a Collaboration Case